mateusgamba/sidebar-grid/README.md

 }
 ```

-This tutorial show the basic of the drag and drop with sidebar using react.
-Unhappy it is necessary use jQuery.
+This tutorial shows the basic of the drag and drop with sidebar using react.
+Unfortunately this implementation uses jQuery.

-I hope have to helped you.
+I hope I helped you.
+The book is on the table.

 Thanks